Horttcore/WordPress-Theme-Boilerplate/resources/scss/1-tools/README.md

 # Tools

-Tools – globally used mixins and functions.
-It’s important not to output any CSS in the first 2 layers.
+Tools – globally used mixins, placeholders and functions.
+It’s important not to output any CSS in this layer.